Happu Ki Ultan Paltan

-Happu Ki Ultan Paltan (Trans.
-Happu's Weird Life) is an Indian Hindi-language sitcom television series that premiered on 4 March 2019 on And TV.
-Produced under Edit II productions, it is a spin-off of Bhabiji Ghar Par Hain!.
-Apart from the character Happu Singh, the show features his mother, wife and nine children.
+Happu Ki Ultan Paltan (transl.
+Happu's Weird Life) is an Indian Hindi-language sitcom television series that premiered on 4 March 2019 on &TV.
+Produced under Edit II Productions, it is a spin-off of Bhabiji Ghar Par Hain!.
+Apart from the character Happu Singh, the show features his mother, wife, and nine children.

 Plot

-Happu Singh is a police officer in the city of Kanpur.
+Happu Singh is a corrupt police officer in the city of Kanpur.
 The story revolves around the misadventures of Happu Singh and his large family- his wife; Rajesh Singh, mother Katori and his nine children.
 He is constantly troubled by the rivalry between his wife and mother and the antics of his best friend; Beni and his nine children who are Katori 'Kat', Mallai ‘Mallaika’, Ranbir, Hritik, Chamchi, Ayushman and three other kids who are infants.